coolbutuseless/callme/README.md

 - to look for the actual `zstd` library in `/opt/homebrew/lib`.
 - to link to the `zstd` library (`-lzstd`)

-Note: This if for `zstd` installed via `homebrew` on macOS.
+Note: This code works for `zstd` installed via `homebrew` on macOS.
 Paths will be different for other operating systems.

 ``` r
 code <- r"(